Should My Indoor Cat Go Outside?

 9. be exposed to pesticides, herbicides, or automotive fluids

-Any of these misfortunes could happen within the span of an hour or two, so your cat does not have to be outside all day to be exposed to one or more of these risks.
+Any of these misfortunes could happen within the span of a few minutes, so your cat does not have to be outside all day to be exposed to one or more of these risks.

 Our domestic cats are not far removed from their wild ancestors, and some of our companion cats are of the opinion that they can truly behave like a real cat only when they are outdoors.